-Learn how to make a salt rinse (saline solution) at home.
+Learn how to make a saline solution at home.

 Learn how to properly care for your child at home after a nephrostomy tube insertion.